 - explain the importance of checking patient identity when picking up blood

-- use the correct procedures for checking the identification details of the patient and the blood component when collecting a blood pack from a transfusion service provider or blood fridge
+- use the correct procedures for checking the identification details of the patient and the blood component when collecting a blood pack from a transfusion laboratory or blood fridge.

 This course takes on average 30 minutes to complete.